Neonunux/calao.java/README.md

-GnuLecture
+Calao
 ==========

 Learning music reading software on midi compatible instrument (Linux, Windows, MacOs)

-GnuLecture aims to be educational tool to learn music reading with computer.
+Calao aims to be educational tool to learn music reading with computer.
 It provides a flexible software to handle all MIDI instrument (through USB) to improve music reading on our favorite instrument